twowaits/SDE-Interview-Questions/Amazon/README.md

 - Given an array consisting many inner arrays, flatten the array into one:
   example: input: [[6,4,7,[9,5,4,[2,4,8]]],[2,2,7],[9,0,7,[9,3,1,8,5]]]
            output: [6,4,7,9,5,4,2,4,8,2,2,7,9,0,7,9,3,1,8,5]

+- Given a 2d grid map of '1's (land) and '0's (water), count the number of islands.
+An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
+You may assume all four edges of the grid are all surrounded by water.

+- Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and then again from left to right and so on).
 </br>

 ----